Floridair Airlines

 Charlie Crockett’s portrait originally showed him manspreading in a big way, but I figured an official company portrait probably wouldn’t want to depict their boss like that so I trimmed it.

-Observant readers may notice that Floridair’s flamingo logo evolved over time, from 1) a cartoonish looking 1970s dork-flamingo, to 2) a less cartoonish 1985-2014 flamingo, to 3) a very pretty and more realistic looking post-2014 flamingo depicted like the various animal mascots seen on modern day Frontier Airlines aircraft.
+Observant readers may notice that Floridair’s flamingo logo evolves over time, from 1) a cartoonish looking 1970s dork-flamingo, to 2) a less cartoonish 1985-2014 flamingo, to 3) a very pretty and more realistic looking post-2014 flamingo depicted like the various animal mascots seen on modern day Frontier Airlines aircraft.
 Olivia Crockett-Galanis obviously played a role in the 2014 livery redesign.
 A woman with good branding instincts can do amazing things.

 All liveries depicted in this article were conceived and drawn by the Author.